Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

 ## Manage the warehouse logistics for POS products

-Manage the warehouse logistics for POS product to ensure that products are active for warehousing.
+Manage the warehouse logistics for POS offers to ensure that these are active for warehousing.

 #### Prerequisites